ashtacore/pomodoro/README.md

 - `-n=false` disables the default system notifications
 - `-s` will cause a short beep to play when the timer finishes
   - On Linux sounds require permission to access `/dev/tty0` or `/dev/input/by-path/platform-pcspkr-event-spkr` files for writing, and `pcspkr` module must be loaded.
 User must be in correct groups, usually `input` and/or `tty`.
-  - On macOS you will need to enable `Audible bell` in Terminal --> Preferences --> Settings --> Advanced.
+  - On macOS, you must enable `Audible bell` in Terminal --> Preferences --> Settings --> Advanced.
-  - Note that on some platforms a sound will be included with a desktop notification, making this unneccasary.
+  - Note that on some platforms a sound will be included with a desktop notification, making this unnecessary.

 You can pause the timer with the space bar.